 7 Cocktail Pool Ideas To Try

-There are a variety of things that you can do with a compact pool, despite its limited size:
+There are a variety of things you can do with a compact pool, regardless of its limited size:

 - Install jets and heaters.
 These are great if you want to have your cocktail pool function like a spa and use it beyond the summer months.